tnm/redweb/README.md

 ----------------

 ```
-ruby redweb.rb [config_file]
+ruby redweb.rb [path/to/your_config_file.yml]
 ```

 config file
 --------------

-The config file is where you tell **redweb** the hostname and port for your Redis servers.
-It looks like this:
+The config file is a YAML file, and it's where you tell **redweb** the hostname and port for your Redis servers.
+It must be structured like this:

 ```
 redis1: